dev-DorMammun/phero-assignment-05/readme.md

 let's say we want to create and insert a child element in a parent element. the javascript code follows:

     const child = document.createElement('div');
-    child.innerHTML = 'This is a child div';
+    child.innerText = 'This is a child div';
     const parent = document.getElementById('parent');
     parent.appendChild(child);